INN/docs/projects/largo/readme.md

 ### What is it?

 An open source WordPress framework we built to make it easier to make websites for our members.
+Read [our manifesto](./manifesto.md)!

 ### Who made it?